-Don’t just share!
-The mantra of every blogger, and every social media savvy rescue worker, and online seller.
+Don’t just share once!
+The plea from of every cause blogger, every social media savvy rescue worker, and every online fundraiser.

 Getting your blog noticed isn’t always easy.
 It took us a while to get used to sharing our blog posts on social media (SM).
 Every blog needs to share its posts because we want to be read; whether to serve our sponsors better, or to spread the word on an urgent rescue or event.
 We at Dash Kitten think impact is more important than plain numbers hence this blog post’s theme

 Don’t Just Share Once

 Sometimes a ‘share’ can be a powerful thing – it can spotlight a cause, a cat, or a fundraising book or Kickstarter or GoFund Me.
 So, how to you maximise your ‘reach’ as a blogger, or share for a friend?

 - Keep it brief, allow room for RT’ers to add their own text.